A new study says 70 per cent of the worldwide victims of human trafficking are women and girls.

 Authorities may be getting better at finding cases of child trafficking, World Vision’s Senior Advisor on Trafficking in Persons and Child Protection, Melissa Stewart said.

-“Whether this is better identification of child victims, compared to other victims who are also trafficked, or whether this is an actual increase in actual numbers ,” Ms Stewart said.
+“Whether this is better identification of child victims, compared to other victims who are also trafficked, or whether this is an actual increase in actual numbers [is unclear],” Ms Stewart said.

 She welcomed the increased focus on children in exploitative situations, since they were the most vulnerable victims of trafficking.